-Cleaning is required every 25 hours of operation or annually, whichever comes first.
+Clean every 25 hours of operation or annually, whichever comes first.

-- 1. Loosen and remove the 2 muffler cover screws. - 2.
-Remove the muffler cover (cover snaps off muffler body). - Remove muffler diffuser and spark arresting screen assembly.
-Notice the orientation of these parts for reassembling. - 4.
-Clean the spark arresting screen with a wire brush.
+- Loosen and remove the 2 muffler cover screws. - Remove the muffler cover (cover snaps off muffler body). - Remove muffler diffuser and spark arresting screen assembly.
+Notice the orientation of parts for reassembling. - Clean the spark arresting screen with a wire brush.
 Replace screen if breaks are found. - 5.
-Replace any broken or cracked muffler parts. - Reinstall diffuser and spark arresting screen assembly with round holes facing up. - 7.
-Reinstall muffler cover and 2 screws.
+Replace any broken or cracked muffler parts. - Reinstall diffuser and spark arresting screen assembly with holes facing up and toward muffler cover. - Reinstall muffler cover and 2 screws.
 Tighten securely.